kateryna-golovko/basic-command-lines/README.md

 - git add; git commit -m "Your commit message" - Make Changes and Commit
 - git push origin new-branch - Push the Branch to the Remote Repository
 - git push -u origin branch-name -  if the branch already exists on the remote repository - set the upstream tracking branch if it’s the first time you’re pushing
-- push origin --delete branch-name - delete a remote branch
+- git push origin --delete branch-name - delete a remote branch
 - git branch -m new-branch-name - rename a local branch
 - git checkout branch-name - switch to a different branch